theantfarmer/theantfarmer/README.md

 Building private AI systems that actually work.
 Karen is a local voice assistant running on Raspberry Pi.
-It is multi-model, smart-home-integrated, privacy-first agentic hub.
+It is a multi-model, smart-home-integrated, privacy-first agentic hub.
 Recently finished an MSc in Social Innovation at Bristol, UK.
 Available for work.

 <!--